ArdaxHz/mupl/readme.md

 - `gif`
 - `webp` *Will be converted to either `png`, `jpg`, or `gif` during the upload process.
 This will not change the local file.*

+#### Image size
+##### Image Splitting
+Images cannot exceed `10000px` in width or height.
+To split the image into smaller chunks, the manga id must be in the longstrip or widestrip array in the manga id map, as shown [below](#name-to-id-map).

+If the id is missing, the image will not be split and **WILL** be skipped.

+##### Image Combining
+If the `--combine` flag is used, images smaller than or equal to `128px` will be combined with the previous image **IF** they are the same width or height as the previous image.
+(Depends on if the image is a longstrip or widestrip.)

+If the flag is not used or the images are not the same width or height as the previous image, the image **WILL* be skipped.

 ## Config
 User changeable settings are available in the `config.json` file.
 This is also where you put your MangaDex credentials.
 Copy and remove the `.example` from `config.json.example` to start using the config file.